 - Where there are rifts or tensions within the extended family network that have made working together difficult;

-The views of the child or young person are important in Family Group Conferences and they can be offered an advocate to help them give their views.
+The views of the child or young person are important in Families Together Meeting and they can be offered an advocate to help them give their views.

-4. Circumstances where a Family Group Conference Service Should be Considered
+4. Circumstances where a Families Together Meeting Should be Considered

-A request for a Family Group Conference would be considered inappropriate under the following circumstances.
+A request for a Families Together Meeting would not be considered appropriate under the following circumstances.

 - Isolated asylum seeking children;

-- Families have refused consent to share information that is relevant for the safeguarding of children;
+- Families who have refused consent to share information that is relevant for the safeguarding of children;

-- Level of violence within the family is such that the risks to the participants in a Family Group Conference could not be managed.
+- Level of violence within the family is such that the risks to the participants in a Families Together Meeting could not be managed.